With SQL, you can copy information from one table into another.

-The SELECT INTO statement selects data from one table and inserts it into a different table.
+The SELECT INTO statement selects data from one table and inserts it into a new table.

-We can select all columns into the new table:
+We can copy all columns into the new table:

-Or we can select only the columns we want into the new table:
+Or we can copy only the columns we want into the new table:

-We can also copy only a few fields into the new table:
+Copy only a few columns into the new table: